vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-vsphere-vds-airgap.md

 - **Existing Image Registry -** An image registry pre-existing in the environment with a project created for storing TKG binaries.
 The bootstrap machine has access to this registry.
 After unzipping the tarball present at the bootstrap machine, the operator uses a script included in the tarball to push the TKG binaries to the TKG project.
 This registry can be a [Harbor](https://goharbor.io/) registry or any other container registry solution.

 - **New Image Registry -** If there is no pre-existing image registry in the environment, a new registry instance can be deployed.
-The easiest way to create a new image registry instance is to install Harbor using the `docker-compose` method and then push the TKG binaries to the appropriate project.
+The easiest way to create a new image registry instance is [VM-based deployment using OVA ](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/tkg-deploy-mc/mgmt-reqs-harbor.html)  and then push the TKG binaries to the appropriate project.
+VM-based deployments are only supported by VMware Global Support Services to host the system images for air-gapped or Internet-restricted deployments.
+Do not use this method for hosting application images.

 ## Tanzu Kubernetes Grid Components